How to Travel With Just One Bag This Summer, According to Reddit

 • Budget-friendly: Forget about checked bag fees.

 • Save time: No need to mope and sigh around the baggage carousel anymore.
-Imagine being able to disembark, bypass the baggage carousel, and simply go straight to your hotel with all of your stuff.
+Simply disembark, bypass the baggage carousel, and go straight to your hotel with all of your stuff.
 Plus, since you’ll be traveling lighter, it will take less time to pack and unpack.

-• Safety: For those who like to travel solo, packing your things in one bag is a great way to keep you and your personal belongings as safe as possible since everything is all in one place, it will be easier to keep track of your things.
+• Safety: For those who like to travel solo, packing your things in one bag is a great way to keep you and your personal belongings as safe as possible.
+With everything all in one place, it will be easier to keep track of your things.

 Photo by Svitlana Hulko/Shutterstock